+Back to our question.
 What is the formalized goal of all celestial target pointing methods?
-Surely is to get the object you want to observe into the field of view of your telescope eyepiece (into the circular portion of the sky you see when looking through your eyepiece).
+Surely is to get the object you want to observe into the field of view of your telescope eyepiece (into the circular portion of the sky you see when looking into the telescope).

 How to make that task so trivial that there is no question of how to do that even for a little kid?
-Think about the Moon.
-Obviously, as soon as you can see the target in the sky you can point at it with your finger immediately.
+Think about the Moon, for example.
+Obviously, as soon as you can see its shiny disc or sickle in the sky you can raise your hand and point at it with your finger immediately.
 What could be more trivial than that?
-Nothing!
-That's because the eyepiece FOV (the Field Of View) is equal to your eye's, you can clearly see the target, and the telescope you are pointing is just a finger on your hand.
+That's because the "eyepiece" FOV (the Field Of View) is equal to your eye's, you can clearly see your target, there are no other similar objects in the sky visible, and the "telescope" you are pointing is just a finger on your hand.

-Is it possible to point to, let's say, the Horse Head Nebula, which is hard to see even through a telescope, with the same ease and triviality?
-Yes!
+Is it possible to point to, let's say, the Horse Head Nebula, which is hard to see even through a decent telescope, with the same ease and triviality?
+Yes, it is!
 By using the Telrad Pattern matching (TPM) method.

 OK.
 So what's the heck is that TPM after all?
 Almost exactly the same thing as pointing with your finger!
 But:

-Instead of the finger contour (which you move in the sky towards the Moon limb), you are pointing with the special reticle "projected" in the sky.
-The primary difference from the fingertip is that it's much larger and has more features to catch your eye.
+Instead of the finger's contour (which you move in the sky towards the Moon limb), you are pointing with the special reticle "projected" in the sky.
+The primary difference from the fingertip is that it's much larger and has more features to catch your attention when deciding if you have your finger pointing at the moon already or need to move it a bit more in a certain direction.

-With the addition of exact virtual copies of the above (stars and reticle) on the digital star chart computer showing how these two should look in the sky aligned to get your invisible target into the center of the FOV of your eyepiece granted.
+As your memory is not yet familiar with your new "finger" and your new "Moon".
+Let's add exact virtual copies of them (stars of the asterism and the Telrad reticle) on the digital star chart computer screen showing you the live example how these two pieces should look like aligned in the sky in order to get your invisible target (which you dialed into that digital star chart's Telrad pointing assistant) centered in the Telrad reticle (on the tip of your "finger") and thus also into the center of the FOV of your telescope eyepiece in a guaranteed way.
 Which is frankly to enhance your brain at the task of pointing.

-So, the TPM is about the target enhancement, pointing finger enhancement, and the human brain enhancement all the way to making the task as easy as finger-pointing at the Moon.
-That's all.
+So, the TPM is about the target enhancement (target was invisible, now it's visible), pointing finger enhancement (it was small, dark and featureless, now it's large, lit, with many features to align, and semi-transparent), and the human brain enhancement (with the easy to see and comprehend chat-sheet in front of you and side by side with the "moon" and "finger") all the way to making our ultimate task as easy as finger-pointing at the Moon.

-Or, thinking in reverse: the TPM is as natural as pointing with your finger by moving your stretched out arm until the contour of your finger is covering the Moon's limb because in your brain the procedure of finger-pointing at an object means just having the image of the target's contours matching contours of your finger in a predetermined way naturally associated with pointing at that target.
+Or, thinking in reverse: the TPM is as natural as pointing with your finger at the Moon because in your brain the procedure of finger-pointing at the Moon means moving your stretched out arm until the contour of your index finger is touching the Moon limb's edge at the lowest point and TPM meand the exactly same thing in terms of your brain and body work required.
 Complex?
-But that just a weird way the human pointing process could be described.
-For the brain it's natural!
-Tough target?
-Just enhance what you are naturally using for pointing to a certain level and allow the brain to do the work you are perfecting from the time you have opened your eyes for the first time: recognize and match patterns!
+But that just a weird way the human's finger-pointing process could be described to a person never been pointing at anything.
+For the brain it's totally natural!
+Got a tough target to see?
+Just enhance what you are naturally using for pointing to a certain level and allow the brain to do the work you are perfecting from the time you have opened your eyes for the first time: recognize and match visual patterns around you with your body motions!

 Why can't we point just by a "small finger" like a red dot or a laser beam's end?
 Because the target is invisible to you, naked-eye stars around it are usually far apart, thus the single dot positioning will be just guessing the invisible object's location, not pointing at it.
-The guesswork is reducing the chance your target will be close to the center, so if it's not a bright and familiarly shaped object obvious in the FOV you may spend hours hunting for it around that guessed spot again and again.
+The guesswork is reducing the chance your target will be close to the center due to a plethora of natural (physiological, psychological, optical, perceptual, atmospheric) and artificial factors (map orientation, chart projection, RDF mount angle, RDF aberrations), so if it's not a bright and familiarly shaped object obvious in the FOV you may spend hours hunting for your target around that guessed spot again and again.

-Due to the large size and multiple alignment points in the Telrad reticle, instead of guessing you are aligning these points with multiple visible stars directly and thus automatically triangulating the target's position from most reliable matching points close to each other or aligned with each other in a certain way which helps with the precise matching of views a lot.
+Due to the large size and multiple alignment points in the Telrad reticle, instead of guessing you are aligning these points with multiple visible stars directly and thus automatically triangulating the target's position from most reliable matching points close to each other or aligned with each other in a certain way which helps with the precise matching of views a lot even just from your visual memory.
 Each parameter your brain is taking into the account automatically while matching these views feature by feature is adding to the accuracy of pointing.
-And that's not by tedious measurements from multiple points (a well known geometric method), you are matching the pattern unconsciously, with the goal of making it look exactly the same as on the chart's picture.
-That "the same" is based on zillions of factors catching in your neurons, not just a single dot.
+And that's not by tedious measurements from multiple points (a well known geometric method of using Telrad or RDF), you are matching the entire pattern unconsciously, with the goal of making it look exactly the same as on the chart's picture.
+That "the same" is based on zillions of factors catching in your neurons, not just a single dot as with the RDF.

-There are some caveats though, which many who heard about the Telrad and even about the TPM method might be overlooking, so lets polish your understanding of the TPM a little before getting to the actual step by step procedure:
+There are some caveats though, which many who heard about the Telrad and even about the TPM method might be overlooking when trying to understand or practice it, so lets polish your understanding of the TPM a little before getting to the actual step by step procedure:

 - A telescope you can move manually (even if by using an electronic remote control device or technology).